 Once you’ve paired your AirPods to your iPhone, iPad, or Mac, you’ll notice that their default name is “(Your Name)’s AirPods.”
-While some of you might be perfectly fine with that, others might want to change their name.
+While some of you might be perfectly fine with that, some might want to change their name.

 If that’s the case, you’ll need to follow a few simple steps.
 You can change their name any time you want so committing this process to memory is useful.

 Here’s how to change your AirPods name.

-How to Change Your AirPods Name on iPhone or iPad
+How to Change AirPods Name on iPhone or iPad

 Before you do anything you’ll need to grab your iPhone or iPad.
 Once you’ve got your device(s) in hand, follow these steps to change the name of your AirPods.